eladtpro/azure-ai-services-client-side/README.md

 ```

 #### Set the environment variables for the setup.sh script (.env.sh)
-> **Note:** [setup.sh](/setup.sh) script creates the Azure Container App resource that will run the Next.js server.
-The script is using the .env.sh file to load the environment variables.
-The .env.sh file should be created in the root of the project.
-> Use the [env.sh.sample](/env.sample) template, create a new .env.sh file in the project root and replace the placeholders with the actual values.
+> **Note**: To set up the Azure Container App resource running the Next.js server, you need to set the environment variables for the [setup.sh](/setup.sh) script.
+The script uses the .env.sh file to load these variables, which should be created at the project's root.
+You can use the [.env.sh.sample](/.env.sample) template to create a new .env.sh file in the project root.
+Replace the placeholders in the template with the actual values.
-> **Important**: The .env.sh file should NOT be commited to the repository.
+> **Important**: The .env.sh file must NOT be committed to the repository.
-> **Important**: The .env.sh file is dependent on the .env file we have created in the previous step.
+> **Important**: The .env.sh file depends on the .env file we created in the previous step.

 The .env.sh file should look like this:
 ```